 Black Lives Matter: Origins

 Black Lives Matter started as a social media movement protesting the deaths of African Americans at the hands of law enforcement officers.
-The police brutality shed light on the larger issue of racial inequality and that there was embedded racism in the criminal justice system of the country.
+The many occurrences of police brutality shed light on the larger issue of racial inequality embedded within the criminal justice system of the country.

 As Black Lives Matter gained popularity nationally, the founders planned street demonstrations and started forming a national network.
 After the death of two African Americans in 2014, the nationwide network expanded and although there is no hierarchy or planned command center of the movement, the decentralized network has been growing over the last two years.

 Black Lives Matter has had its share of criticism but as a social movement, it aims for real change.
 The movement has been endorsed by people from all walks of life and not just among African Americans.

 Celebrities Samuel L. Jackson, Justin Timberlake, John Legend and Chrissy Teigen, the late Prince, Matt McGorry, Jesse Williams, Beyonce, Jay Z, Kanye West, Kendrick Lamar, Bellamy Young, Bette Midler, Katy Perry, and Josh Groban among many others have joined the movement and articulated their support vocally and publicly.
 Many have written pieces supporting Black Lives Matter and advocate for an end to all forms of racism.